Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Prof. Mohammad Hadi Dehghani is a Full Professor at the Tehran University of Medical Sciences (TUMS), School of Public Health, Department of Environmental Health Engineering, Tehran, Iran.
-His scientific research interests include the Environmental Science (Water quality and pollution, Water treatment and disinfection technologies, Emerging and micro pollutants, Adsorption, Nanomaterials, Environmental pollution, Environmental toxicology and health effects).
-He is the author of various research studies published at national and international journals, conference proceedings and head of several research project at the TUMS.
-He has authored 8 books and more than 190 full papers published in peer- reviewed journals, and reviewer in many internal and international journals and is member of several international science committees around the world.
-He has a supervisor and advisor for PhD and MSc theses at the TUMS.
-He is currently also a member of the Iranian Association of Environmental Health (IAEH) and member of the Institute for Environmental Research (IER) at the TUMS.
-He is co-editor for 4 Elsevier edited books: 1.
-Soft computing techniques in solid waste and wastewater management, 2.
-Green technologies for de-fluoridation of water using adsorption processes and nano-adsorbents, 3.
-Novel Coronavirus Disease 2019 (COVID-19): Insight on sustainable environmental health management, 4.
-Pesticides remediation technologies from water and wastewater.
+Prof. Dr. Mohammad Hadi Dehghani is a Full Professor at Department of Environmental Health Engineering, School of Public Health, Tehran University of Medical Sciences (TUMS), Tehran, Iran.
+His major scientific research interests include Environmental Science.
+He is the head of several research projects at the TUMS and the author of various research studies published in national and international journals and conference proceedings.
+He has authored 8 books and more than 190 full papers published in peer-reviewed journals.
+He is a reviewer, editorial board member, and a guest editor for many national and international journals and is a member of several international science committees around the world.
+He is currently a member of the Iranian Association of Environmental Health (IAEH) and a member of the Institute for Environmental Research (IER) at the TUMS.

 Full Professor, Tehran University of Medical Sciences (TUMS), School of Public Health, Department of Environmental Health Engineering, Tehran, Iran